-The underwriter has advised us that it proposes to offer the Common Units and the Pre-funded Units, as the case may be, to the public at the public offering prices set forth on the cover of this prospectus and to certain dealers at that price less a concession not in excess of \$0.175 per unit.
-After this offering, the public offering prices and concession to dealers may be changed by the underwriter.
+The underwriter has advised us that it proposes to offer the Common Units and the Pre-funded Units, as the case may be, to the public at the public offering prices set forth on the cover of this prospectus and to certain dealers at that price less a concession not in excess of \$ per unit.
+The underwriter may allow, and certain dealers may reallow, a discount from the concession not in excess of \$ per unit to certain brokers and dealers.
+After this offering, the public offering prices, concession and reallowance to dealers may be changed by the underwriter.
 No such change will change the amount of proceeds to be received by us as set forth on the cover of this prospectus.
 The units are offered by the underwriter as stated herein, subject to receipt and acceptance by it and subject to its right to reject any order in whole or in part.
 The underwriter has informed us that it does not intend to confirm sales to any accounts over which it exercises discretionary authority.